-This remarkable organic Italian white wine, or an orange wine due to its 14 day skin contact, is surprisingly light and easy drinking.
+This remarkable Sicilian white wine, or an orange wine due to its 14 day skin contact, is surprisingly light and easy drinking.

 With its rich yellow colour, it draws you in and makes you want to sample again and again.
 When you then consider the aromas, that are just as enticing, of fresh orchard and tropical fruits, which then follows through onto the palate with some delicate floral notes and a salivating minerality.